smachefert/Omeka-S-module-ExtractOcr/README.md

 Installation
 ------------
-- This plugin needs pdftohtml command-line tool on your server
+- This module needs pdftohtml command-line tool on your server

 ```
     sudo apt-get install poppler-utils